teamwalnut/rescript-urql/CONTRIBUTING.md

 ### Publishing

 Prior to publishing to `npm`, please consider drafting a release.
-We like follow the format outlined by [Keep a Changleog](https://keepachangelog.com/en/1.0.0/).
+We like to follow the format outlined by [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 To draft a release, add a new entry to CHANGELOG.md.
 Commit this change in a separate commit following the format:

 ```sh
 git commit -m "Prepare vX.X.X release."